sparks-baird/mat_discover/docs/source/index.rst

 Chemically Novel Materials Discovery (`mat_discover`)
 =====================================================

+Welcome to the documentation for `mat_discover`!
 Descending from Stochastic Clustering Variance Regression (DiSCoVeR) is a composition-based materials discovery algorithm geared towards exploring high-performance candidates in new chemical spaces as originally proposed by `Baird, Diep, and Sparks